 - Document camera for teachers with 3 levels of brightness adjustment and 10 levels of exposure adjustment: The brightness function can be realized by buttons to ensure that you can get clearer images.
 It can also realize the Selfie fill light function in dark and bright environments

-- Document camera for teaching with Foldable: Embedded design, takes up little space after folding, and is easy to carry; multi-joint supports multi-angle free rotation, which can better capture 2D and 3D objects.
-Maximum coverage area: 16.5" x 116" in (A3 paper)
+- Document camera for classroom with Foldable: Embedded design, takes up little space after folding, and is easy to carry; multi-joint supports multi-angle free rotation, which can better capture 2D and 3D objects.
+Maximum coverage area: 16.5" x 11.6" in (A3 paper)

 - Important: PAKOTOO Document camera is not plug and play.
 You need to select "USB Camera" in the system that comes with your computer.
 The document camera is equipped with a USB-C cable, which can be directly used with devices with USB-C interface such as MacBook.
 Compatible with Windows PCS, Macs and Chromebooks, works with Tiktok, Google Meet, Skyp-Microsoft Teams, Zoom; If you encounter any problems during the use of the product, or the computer does not recognize the camera, please be sure to contact our friendly support team for a quick solution.